kyle-dorman/bayesian-neural-network-blogpost/README.md

 	return map_fn
 ```

-The loss function is calculated using the model's predicted logits, the model's variance predictions, and the true classifications.
+The loss function is calculated using the model's predicted logits, the model's variance prediction, and the true classifications.
 Effectivly what the loss function does is corrupt the correct class predictions with Gaussian noise from the variance and apply a softmax function to the corrupted predictions.
-The loss functions uses a Monte Carlo simulation to sample the Gaussian distribution around the prediction.
+The loss functions uses a Monte Carlo simulation to sample the Gaussian distribution.

+![alt image][image1]
+Figure1: Loss vs Aleatoric varaince for different incorrect logit values.

+Figure1 is a plot of the `loss/max(logits)` vs input varicne for a binary classification.
+The correct class is fixed to a logit value of 1.0, while the incorrect class logit value changes for each line.
+For each pair of logit values, the above loss is calculated for different variance values using 10000 Monte Carlo simulations.
+The actual loss is scaled by the max logit value for easier conparison.

-This loss function has a few desierable charicteristics.
-When the model gives the correct class a high logit value (relative to the other logit values) and a low variance, the loss from the Monte Carlo simulation will be close to 0.
-This is the ideal case when the model correctly classifies the input and has a high confidence in its answer.
-There are two interesting cases when the model predicts the wrong class (i.e. a different class has a higher logit value than the correct class).
-If the correct class has a low variance (the model is incorrectly confident that it should predict a non-correct class) the loss will be penalised by ~ the difference between the highest prediction and the correct predition.
-If instead the model has a high uncertainty for the correct class, the penalization will be decreased in cases where the correct class corrupted prediction is close to the highest prediction value.
-This means if the model predicts the wrong class but is unsure about its prediction, it is penalized less.
+The loss function has a few desierable charicteristics dimonstraighted in the figure.
+When the model gives the correct class a high logit value compared to the incorrect class(when the incorrect logit value is -2.0 or 0.0) the loss is minimized when the variance is also minimized.
+This is the ideal case.
+The model correctly classifies the input and has a high confidence in its answer.
+If the model predicts the wrong class with large logit values compared to the correct class (incorrect logit value 5.0 and 8.0) the loss function is minimized for a variance value greater than zero.
+This means if the model is unable to determine the correct class, the loss function offers a sort of local minimum to the model by increasing the uncertainty.
+Even for a slightly incorrect value (incorrect logit value 1.0 or 3.0) the loss function is shaped to encourage the model to continue learning and not to increase the variance.

-Epistemic uncertainty is harder to model.
-One way of modeling it is using Monte Carlo dropout sampling (a type of variational inference) at test time.
+Epistemic uncertainty takes more code to model but (in my expereicne) is easier to acheive results.
+One way of modeling epistemic uncertainty is using Monte Carlo dropout sampling (a type of variational inference) at test time.
 For a full explanation of why dropout can model uncertainty check out [this](http://mlg.eng.cam.ac.uk/yarin/blog_3d801aa532c1ce.html) blog and [this](https://arxiv.org/pdf/1703.04977.pdf) paper.
-In practice this means including dropout in your model and running your model multiple times with dropout turned on at test time to create a distribution of outcomes and then calculating the predictive entropy (the average amount of information contained in the predictive distribution).
+In practice, this means including dropout in your model and running your model multiple times with dropout turned on at test time to create a distribution of outcomes and then calculating the predictive entropy (the average amount of information contained in the predictive distribution).

+To understand using dropout to calculate epistemic uncertainty, think about splitting the catdog image above in half left to right (50% dropout and two Monte Carlo simulations).
+If you saw the left half, you would predict dog.
+If you saw the right half you would predict cat.
+A perfect 50-50 split.
+This image would high epistemic uncertianty because the image exhibits features that the model (you) associates with both a cat class and a dog class.

 Below are two ways of calculating epistemic uncertainty.
-The do the exact same thing, but the first is simplier and only uses numpy on the results of the predictions.
-The second, uses additional Keras layers (and possibly the GPU) to make the predictions.
+They do the exact same thing, but the first is simplier and only uses numpy.
+The second, uses additional Keras layers (and possible speedups from the GPU) to make the predictions.

 ```python
 # model - the trained classifier(C classes)